danieltantonio/CompTIA_Security_Plus_Notes/README.md

 - **Rogue Access Point**: An access point that is set up by someone who is not in charge of the network.
 Although it doesn't have be malicious, it can still be misconfigured and will cause a breach of security within the network. *(e.g.) A worker who only has wired connection at their office and wants wifi.
 So they set up a wireless access point without telling their boss or the IT Department.*
 - **Bluesnarfing**: Unauthorized access of information through bluetooth connection. *(e.g.) Calander, Contacts, Emails, Pictures, Videos, Text Messages*
 - **Bluejacking**: Sending unsolicited messages through via bluetooth by sending a vCard.
+- **Pentest**: Short for Penetration Testing.
+- **Indicators of Compromise**: Parts of forensic data.
+Log entries or files that may identify malicious activity on a system or network.
+- **Predictive Analysis**: Statistical techniques from data mining and machine learning, that analyzes information to make prediction about threats.
+- **Automated Indicator Sharing (AIS)**: Structured Threat Information eXpression(STIX)/Trusted Automated eXchange of Indcator Information(TAXII)
+- **Threat Maps**: A map of the world that shows cyber attacks in real time.
+- **File/Code Repositories**: Where source code for software programs are archived and in an ordered way. *(e.g.) GitHub*
+- **Common Vulnerability Scoring System (CVSS)**: A score on how critical a vulnerability is.
+- **Rules of Engagement**: Rules to follow for pentesting. *(e.g.) You are allowed to scan your own machine, but not others'.
+Not allowed to DDoS.*
+- **Lateral Movement**: Move sideways between devices and apps through a network in search of data or assets.
+- **Persistence**: Gaining access into a system and maintaining it for a long period of time.
+- **Cleanup**: Clearing log files to hide your activities.
+- **Bug bounty**: Program offered by organizations to find bugs, exploits, and vulnerabilities.
+- **Pivoting**: Using one machine to break into another machine.

 ## Prevention
 - **Phishing** - Employee/User Training